LeBlancLapin/hell-pkg/README.md

 Lifting the shroud off these false illusions
 This computer is a weapon of mine
 And i can run the globe in polynomial time
-You might also like
-Bitcoin Baron
-YTCracker
-ОЙДА (OIDA)
-Oxxxymiron
 S P A M
 Send it every day get paid and then
 S P A M